RichardLee0211/test/testRandom/README.md

     92
 ```

-ENGLISH: It may well seem surprising that a group of just 23 individuals is required to reach a probability of 50% that two individuals in the group have the same birthday
+ENGLISH: It may well seem surprising that a group of just 23 individuals is
+required to reach a probability of 50% that two individuals in the group have the same birthday

-TODO: Real-world applications for the birthday paradox include a cryptographic attack called the birthday attack, which uses this probabilistic model to reduce the complexity of finding a collision for a hash function.
+TODO: Real-world applications for the birthday paradox include a cryptographic
+attack called the birthday attack, which uses this probabilistic model to reduce
+the complexity of finding a collision for a hash function.

 ENGLISH: In deference to

-TODO: python3 calculate 364*363*362*...*(365-22)
+TODO: python3 calculate 364*363*362*...*(365-22), what's it called??

 100% means it always happen, 0% means it never happened.
 but always happening doesn't mean 100%, never happened doesn't 0%.